 Nation Branding is a complex occurence.
 It requires the understanding and active participation of institutions both at local and national level.
 In a study conducted throughout the EU countries before the 2015 Universal Exhibition, we were able to see that Nation Branding is often triggered by single, well-orchestrated, PR and Communication events.
-There are companies, such as DMA International, specialised in this.
+There are companies, such as DMA International, specialised in this (added by Expo Magazine after this article).
 However once the momentum of Nation Branding is gained, its up to Governments and local Institutions to effectively operate a Nation Branding strategy.
 Still, the interesting aspect is that often it all starts quite simply from an Online communication strategy.
 We need to understand that Expos run at a fast pace and they are exceptional instruments capable of leveraging Nation Branding.

 What has Expo Magazine to do with Nation Branding?